Tradias/asio-grpc/README.md

 ## Alarm

-gRPC provides a [grpc::Alarm](https://grpc.github.io/grpc/cpp/classgrpc_1_1_alarm.html) similar to to Boost.Asio's [steady_timer](https://www.boost.org/doc/libs/1_77_0/doc/html/boost_asio/reference/steady_timer.html).
+gRPC provides a [grpc::Alarm](https://grpc.github.io/grpc/cpp/classgrpc_1_1_alarm.html) which similar to [boost::asio::steady_timer](https://www.boost.org/doc/libs/1_77_0/doc/html/boost_asio/reference/steady_timer.html).
 Simply construct it and pass to it `agrpc::wait` with the desired deadline to wait for the specified amount of time without blocking the event loop.

 <!-- snippet: alarm -->
 <a id='snippet-alarm'></a>